administrativetrick/PROTECT/README.md

 #### ImageMetadataScraper
 This can be used to scrape a page for images.
 It does not download the images, it only scrapes the page for metadata and stores that metadata to a database for later investigation.

+#### websiteCloner
+This can be used to pull and Dave the HTML from websites. images are intentionally not saved as a part of the clone.